BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-performance-optimization.md

 }
 ```

-By implementing these performance optimization techniques, you can significantly improve the efficiency and responsiveness of your CosmicSyncCore-based application.
+By implementing these performance optimization techniques, you can significantly improve the efficiency and responsiveness of your CivicBase-based application.